-In 2015, Jenna joined the firm's Mass Torts section, investigating claims involving dangerous drugs and medical devices.
-She currently works on product liability actions involving transvaginal mesh (TVM).
-TVM is used to repair conditions such as pelvic organ prolapse (POP) and stress urinary incontinence (SUI).
+Jenna currently works on product liability actions involving transvaginal mesh (TVM).
+TVM is used to repair conditions such as pelvic organ prolapse and stress urinary incontinence.
 Complications include erosion of the mesh into the vaginal wall, chronic pelvic pain, urinary tract infections, bleeding, painful intercourse, urinary and/or fecal incontinence, organ perforation and leg pain.
 Numerous surgeries are often required to remove the mesh and can be risky.
 For many, symptoms can be debilitating and permanent.
 The transvaginal mesh is manufactured by various companies, such as Bard, Boston Scientific, Caldera and Johnson & Johnson.

-Jenna also currently works on cases where the regular use of talcum powder by women in the genital area for personal hygiene has been linked to the development of ovarian cancer.
-As many as 2,200 cases of ovarian cancer diagnosed each year may have been caused by regular use of talcum powder products such as baby powder and body powder in the genital area.
-In February 2016, a St. Louis, Mo., jury found Johnson & Johnson liable for the death of Jackie Fox, and awarded her family $72 million in damages.
-In May 2016, another St. Louis jury awarded Gloria Ristesund $55 million in damages, finding Johnson & Johnson liable for Ms. Ristesund’s damages related to her ovarian cancer.
-Five months later, a jury found Johnson & Johnson and Imerys Talc America liable for Deborah Giannecchini’s injuries resulting from the use of Johnson & Johnson's Baby Powder for feminine hygiene, and awarded Ms. Giannecchini $70 million in damages.
+She also currently works on cases where women’s regular use of talcum powder in the genital area for personal hygiene has been linked to the development of ovarian cancer.
+As many as 2,200 cases of ovarian cancer diagnosed each year may have been caused by regular use of talcum powder products, such as baby powder and body powder in the genital area.
+In February 2016, a St. Louis, Missouri, jury found Johnson & Johnson liable for the death of Jackie Fox, and awarded her family $72 million in damages.
+In May 2016, another St. Louis jury awarded Gloria Ristesund $55 million in damages, finding Johnson & Johnson liable for Ristesund’s damages related to her ovarian cancer.
+Five months later, a jury found Johnson & Johnson and Imerys Talc America liable for Deborah Giannecchini’s injuries resulting from the use of Johnson & Johnson's Baby Powder for feminine hygiene, and awarded Giannecchini $70 million in damages.

-Prior to joining Beasley Allen, Jenna worked as a law clerk at Marsh, Rickard & Bryan, P.C., in Birmingham, Ala., and was a judicial intern for the Honorable Sharon L. Blackburn of the United States District Court for the Northern District of Alabama.
+Prior to joining Beasley Allen, Jenna, who is originally from Birmingham, Alabama, worked as a law clerk at Marsh, Rickard & Bryan, P.C., in Birmingham and was a judicial intern for the Honorable Sharon L. Blackburn of the United States District Court for the Northern District of Alabama.
 During her third year of law school, she focused her legal research primarily on international human rights, adoption law and child trafficking.

 Throughout her life, Jenna has maintained a committed interest in international missions and has volunteered abroad with organizational ministries located in Morocco, Thailand, Mexico, Haiti, Romania and Spain.
 She looks forward to continued opportunities to serve the Lord, both in the practice of law and on the mission field.